evgenievdev/DashJS/README.md

 [![Dependencies](https://img.shields.io/badge/dependencies-none-brightgreen.svg)]()

-DashJS is a lightweight, standalone JavaScript library, used for the creation of vector-based Dashboards.
+DashJS is a lightweight, standalone JavaScript library, used for the creation of vector-based Dashboards and Gauges.

 DashJS uses Scalable Vector Graphics (SVG) to create resolution-independent dashboards, usable within any SVG-compatible browser or within software such as **Adobe Illustrator, Phooshop, GIMP, Paint Shop Pro, etc.**